Airman and Family Readiness Program

 The 102nd Intelligence Wing’s Airman and Family Readiness Program has a myriad of resources to help the members of our wing and their families.
-In the second of this five episode special, Tech.
-Sgt.
-Giselle Rodriguez, Deployment Cycle Support Specialist, talks about the services that the Airman and Family Readiness Program devotes to our service members and their families before, during and after deployment.
+In the third of this five episode special, Ms. Jennifer Gerrior, Yellow Ribbon Support Specialist, talks about the Yellow Ribbon Reintegration Program and events that connect service members, and those who support them, with resources and access to organizations that are passionate about educating and supporting service members to minimize stress and maximize resiliency during all phases of deployment and reintegration.

-“That’s what I’m here for,” says Rodriguez.
-“Whatever support I can give, I’m here.
-I know that I’ve received the help when I’ve needed it, so being a part of them, even in my day to day life I’m very grateful for being here.”
+“We are here,” says Gerrior.
+“And our only hope is that everybody knows what we can do and how we can help, and to make sure they are getting the service and support they need.”

 |Date Taken: